frontenddogma/css-optimization-basics/manuscript/overview.md

 `!important` is not an obstacle to maintenance; it’s a tool.

-One of the most important principles is separation of concerns, and content, structure, presentation, behavior are all different concerns.
+One of the most important principles is separation of concerns.
+Content, structure, presentation, behavior are all different concerns.

 In code, we don’t want to repeat ourselves.

 Accordingly, in CSS, we want to limit the repetition of declarations.

-Optimization for production is an important second step, because in production machines use our code, whereas in operation, humans use it.
+Optimization for production is an important second step because, in production, machines use our code whereas, in operation, humans use it.

 When we cannot production-optimize automatically, we should do as much as we can manually, as part of our craft.

 For production, we remove all unneeded characters.
 All of them.

-We typically want to reference one style sheet that includes all styles, though there are cases of high complexity in which a modular approach leads to better performance.
+We typically want to reference one style sheet that includes all styles, though there are cases of high complexity where a modular approach leads to better performance.

 (We cannot be absolved from thinking and making decisions about our particular projects.)